 Part 2 — Payload

 The payload contains the actual data — called claims.
-These are statements about the user and any additional metadata:
+These are key-value statements about the user and the token itself:

 {